ljw1004/csharpspec/csharp/conversions.md

 *  From any *delegate_type* to `System.Delegate` and the interfaces it implements.
 *  From the null literal to any *reference_type*.
 *  From any *reference_type* to a *reference_type* `T` if it has an implicit identity or reference conversion to a *reference_type* `T0` and `T0` has an identity conversion to `T`.
-*  From any *reference_type* to an interface or delegate type `T` if it has an implicit identity or reference conversion to an interface or delegate type `T0` and `T0` is variance-convertible (§13.1.3.2) to `T`.
+*  From any *reference_type* to an interface or delegate type `T` if it has an implicit identity or reference conversion to an interface or delegate type `T0` and `T0` is variance-convertible ([Variance conversion](interfaces.md#variance-conversion)) to `T`.
 *  Implicit conversions involving type parameters that are known to be reference types.
-See §6.1.10 for more details on implicit conversions involving type parameters.
+See [Implicit conversions involving type parameters](conversions.md#implicit-conversions-involving-type-parameters) for more details on implicit conversions involving type parameters.

 The implicit reference conversions are those conversions between *reference_type*s that can be proven to always succeed, and therefore require no checks at run-time.